psehhh/bike_sales/README.md

+OVERVIEW

     This project involves the following steps and components:

     Data Cleaning and Preprocessing: The dataset underwent thorough cleaning and preprocessing within Excel to ensure data quality and consistency.